A Local’s 3-day Budapest Itinerary

 Begin your day with a coffee and a pastry at Espresso Embassy before walking over to the magnificent Hungarian Parliament Building, which is by far the most impressive sight in the city (and maybe all of Europe!).

-The building is simply a magnificent structure, and while I know you’ll have already seen pictures of it, I’d be willing to bet you’ll still be a bit awestruck.
+The building is simply a magnificent structure, and while I know you’ll have already seen pictures of it, I’m willing to bet you’ll still be a bit awestruck.

-After gawking for a bit, head inside for a tour of the interiors of this stunning neo-Gothic building.
+After gawking for a bit, head inside for a tour of the stunning neo-Gothic interior of the building.
 Visits are organized and guided, and your guide will take you up a golden staircase to the crown jewels that once belonged to St Stephen, the first king of Hungary.

 You’ll then continue along to the dome of the Parliament, and on to other gilded chambers and assembly rooms.